You had a great vacation on a beautiful beach in the Caribbean. You put on sunscreen … sometimes.

 How Do You Get Age Spots?

-Age spots occur when the outer layer of the skin expands with extra pigment, developing into a ‘large freckle’.
+Age spots occur when the outer layer of the skin expands with extra pigment, developing into what is effectively a ‘large freckle’.
 They are part of the normal aging process.
-Thus, they tend to occur in those over the age of 50.
+Thus, they tend to occur more often in those over the age of 50.

-However, sun exposure is a major cause of these spots so younger people who spend a lot of time in the sun will tend to have them as well.
+However, sun exposure over time is the major cause of these spots.
+Hence why they seem to pop up more regularly as we get older.
+But younger people who spend a lot of time in the sun will tend to have them earlier in life.

-Can You Do Anything To Get Rid Of Them?
+Can You Do Anything To Get Rid Of Or Remove Them?

 The good news is YES.
-There are many ways to get rid of them.
-Your age spot solution could be:
+There are some options you can use to try and get rid of them.
+Your ideal age spot solution could be any one of these:

 - Dermabrasion: This is the surgical sanding of the top layer of skin.
 It can be a very expensive procedure, ranging from several hundred to several thousand dollars.
 The recovery time is minimal as there is very little pain and swelling.
 This is suitable for removing age spots from your face and hands.